 Freiburg and the surrounding regions will be your classroom.
 Imagine traveling to the Rhine River Valley to take samples and observe local ecology or the forests of the Swiss Alps to further your discussions on forest management and tourism?
 Welcome to study abroad!
 Wherever possible, your courses take you outside the classroom to give you hands-on experience and to take advantage of all that your study abroad location has to offer.

-The program offers courses taken alongside German and international students at the distinguished Albert-Ludwigs-Universität Freiburg and at the IES Abroad Center.
-Courses are organized as a series of three-week modules that focus on the sustainable management of natural resources, with a special emphasis on the adaptive management of forests, ecological processes in ecosystems, and human effects on the environment.
-Optional modules and research assistantship opportunities are also available at the end of the term.
+Organized in cooperation with the Master Degree Program in Forest Science at the distinguished Albert-Ludwigs-Universität Freiburg, the program offers courses taken alongside German and international students at the University and at the IES Abroad Center.
+Courses are organized as a series of three-week modules that focus on the sustainable management of natural resources, with special emphasis on renewable energies, enviornmental ethics, the adaptive mangement of forests, and ecological processes in ecosystems.
+Optional modules and research assistantship opportunities are also available after the end of the regular term.

-In addition to Environmental Studies topics, you have the opportunity to study German language at the beginning, intermediate, or advanced level at the Sprachlehrinstitut (SLI) of the Albert-Ludwigs-Universität Freiburg.
+In addition to Environmental Studies topics, you study German language at the beginning, intermediate, or advanced level at the Sprachlehrinstitut (SLI) of the Albert-Ludwigs-Universität Freiburg.

 After you are admitted, refer to the Travel Dates section of the Predeparture Information in your MyIESabroad account before booking travel.